db47h/grog/README.md

 expose OpenGL, are way too heavy for my needs, have tons of external dependencies (licensing nightmare), or a combination of those.

 grog's API semantics are very close to OpenGL's (for better or worse) and mix well with custom OpenGL code.

 grog's external dependencies are limited to:

 - golang.org/x/...
 - github.com/pkg/errors
 - github.com/golang/freetype
 - github.com/go-gl/glfw
-    - some of my own repositories (which are a will remain under the same license as grog).
+- some of my own repositories (which are and will remain under the same license as grog).

 ### Of OpenGL bindings, cgo and performance